Rudolph Feilding, 9th Earl of Denbigh

-Rudolph (Rollo) Robert Basil Aloysius Augustine Feilding, 9th Earl of Denbigh, 8th Earl of Desmond, GCVO, TD, DL, JP, ADC (26 May 1859 – 25 November 1939), styled Viscount Feilding from 1865 to 1892, was a British peer and officer.
+Rudolph Robert Basil Aloysius Augustine Feilding, 9th Earl of Denbigh, 8th Earl of Desmond, GCVO, TD, DL, JP, ADC (26 May 1859 – 25 November 1939), styled Viscount Feilding from 1865 to 1892, was a British Army officer and peer.

 Biography

-Lord Feilding was the eldest son of the 8th Earl of Denbigh and Mary (née Berkeley).
+Lord Feilding was born at Downing Hall, near Whitford, Flintshire, the eldest son of the 8th Earl of Denbigh and Mary (née Berkeley).
 He succeeded his father as Earl of Denbigh in 1892.

-He was an artillery lieutenant at the Battle of Tel el-Kebir, where he laid the horse artillery gun that hit the third railway train on the line there and prevented the further retreat of the Egyptians.
+He gained the rank of captain in the Royal Horse Artillery.
+He was present at the Battle of Tel el-Kebir in 1882, where he laid the horse artillery gun that hit the third railway train on the line there and prevented the further retreat of the Egyptians.
+He was later awarded the Order of the Nile, 3rd Class by Sultan Hussein Kamel.

 Lord Denbigh was Colonel commandant of the Honourable Artillery Company from 1903 until 1933.
+He held the office of Conservative Parliamentary Lord-in-waiting between 1897 and 1905.
+In April 1900 he accompanied Queen Victoria on her first visit to Ireland since 1861.

 In March 1902, Lord Denbigh was head of a mission sent by the British government to congratulate Pope Leo XIII upon entering on the 25th year of his Pontificate.
+He was aide-de-camp to George V from 1911 to 1926.

 Personal life

 On 24 September 1884, the then Viscount Fielding married Hon.
 Cecilia Mary Clifford (1860–1919), daughter of Charles Hugh Clifford, 8th Baron Clifford of Chudleigh and the Hon.
 Agnes Louisa Catherine (née Petre).
 They had three sons and seven daughters: